The Best! Roberta's Pizza Dough

 Silky smooth like a baby's bottom

 Currently my go-to pizza dough recipe, this bad boy results in a silky smooth dough that's easy to work with and produces a crispy, yet tender crust that's packed with flavor.
-I definitely recommend going with the longer, cold rise (i.e 24 hours in the fridge rather than 2-3 hours at room temp) as it makes the dough that much better.
+I definitely recommend going with the longer, cold rise (i.e 24 hours in the fridge rather than 3-4 hours at room temp) as it makes the dough time to develop more flavor.
 Once you give this recipe a try, I guarantee you'll want to bookmark it for safe-keeping.

 (Note: This recipe was originally found here.)